-- Saddles must be of traditional color and style of hunt seat, forward seat type or Saddleseat type; they may be made of leather, suede or synthetic materials.
-Either leather, web, cord, neoprene or linen girths are permitted. - ii.
-Saddle pads should fit the size and shape of saddle, except when necessary to accommodate numbers on both sides for which a square pad or suitable attachment maybe used.
+- i.
+Saddles must be of traditional color and style, such as a hunt seat, forward seat type, or saddle seat type; they may be made of leather, suede, or synthetic materials.
+Leather, web, cord, neoprene, or linen girths are permitted. - ii.
+Saddle pads should fit the size and shape of the saddle, except when necessary to accommodate numbers on both sides for which a square pad or suitable attachment may be used.
 Saddle pads and attachments shall be white or natural color without ornament. - iii.
-In all English classes, an English snaffle (no shank conventional O-ring, egg-butt, D-ring or full cheek snaffle with bit keepers), kimberwick, pelham and/or a double bridle consisting of two bits a curb or weymouth and a snaffle or bradoon (all with two reins, no converter strap), all with cavesson nosebands and plain leather brow bands must be used.
-The inside circumference of the ring shall be no smaller than 2" (5.08 cm) and no larger than 4" (10.16 cm).
-On all snaffle bits, the inside circumference of the ring must be free of rein, curb or headstall attachments which would provide leverage. - iv.
-In reference to mouthpieces, nothing may protrude below the mouthpiece (bar) such as extensions or prongs.
-Mouthpieces may be two or three pieces.
-On broken mouthpieces only, connecting rings of 1 1/4" (3.17 cm) or less in diameter or a connecting flat bar 3/8" to 3/4" (.95 to 1.9 cm) (measured top to bottom with a maximum length of 2" (5.08cm)) which lie flat in the horse's mouth are acceptable.
-All mouthpieces must be a minimum of 5/16" (.79 cm) in diameter with snaffles to be measured 1" (2.54 cm) in from the cheek with a gradual decrease to the center of the snaffle.
-The mouthpiece may be inlaid, but smooth or latex wrapped.
-Smooth, round, oval or egg-shaped, slow twist, corkscrew, single twisted wire, double twisted wire mouthpieces and straight bar or solid mouthpieces with a maximum port no higher than 1 1/2" (3.81 cm) are allowed.
-When a curb bit is used, a curb strap or curb chain is required, but must meet the approval of the judge, be at least 1/2" (1.27 cm) width and lie flat against the jaw of the horse.
+In all English classes, the following bits must be used: an English snaffle (no shank), which can be a conventional O-ring, egg-butt, D-ring, or full cheek snaffle with bit keepers; a Kimberwick; a pelham; or a double bridle consisting of two bits-a curb (or Weymouth) and a snaffle (or bradoon). - All double bridle setups must include two reins (without a converter strap) and should have Cavesson nosebands and plain leather browbands.
+The inside circumference of the rings must be no smaller than 2 inches (5.08 cm) and no larger than 4 inches (10.16 cm).
+Additionally, on all snaffle bits, the inside circumference of the ring must be free of any rein, curb, or headstall attachments that could provide leverage. - iv.
+When it comes to mouthpieces, nothing should protrude below the mouthpiece (bar), such as extensions or prongs.
+Mouthpieces can be designed as two or three pieces. - 1.
+For broken mouthpieces only, connecting rings with a diameter of 1 1/4 inches (3.17 cm) or less or a connecting flat bar measuring between 3/8 inches and 3/4 inches (0.95 to 1.9 cm) in height are allowed.
+The maximum length of this connecting piece should be 2 inches (5.08 cm) and lie flat in the horse's mouth. - 2.
+All mouthpieces must have a minimum diameter of 5/16 inches (0.79 cm), with snaffles measured 1 inch (2.54 cm) in from the cheek and tapering gradually towards the center of the snaffle. - 3.
+Mouthpieces may be inlaid and can be smooth or wrapped in latex.
+Acceptable styles include smooth, round, oval, egg-shaped, slow twist, corkscrew, single twisted wire, double twisted wire, straight bar, or solid mouthpieces, with a maximum port height of 1 1/2 inches (3.81 cm). - 4.
+When using a curb bit, a curb strap or curb chain is required.
+The judge must approve this, have a minimum width of 1/2 inch (1.27 cm), and lie flat against the horse's jaw.
 [See Appendix] - v.
-A bit or noseband cannot be physically or mechanically altered to increase the severity of its use and may be eliminated at the discretion of the judge.
-Springloaded bits are approved, as long as they meet all bit specifications outlined in this handbook.
-The judge may prohibit the use of bits or equipment he/she may consider severe. - vi.
+A bit or noseband cannot be physically or mechanically altered to increase the severity of its use and may be eliminated at the judge's discretion.
+Spring-loaded bits are approved as long as they meet all bit specifications outlined in this handbook.
+The judge may prohibit the use of bits or equipment they may consider severe. - vi.
 Martingales or tie-downs are prohibited in all classes except Working Hunter, Handy Working Hunter, and Hunt Seat Equitation Over Fences.
 Running Martingales are not allowed in any class. - vii.
 Leg protection bell boots and other protective leg gear are not allowed in any class, except for Hunt Seat Equitation over Fences. - viii.
 Spurs of the roweled type are NOT permissible.
 Only blunt spurs are permissible.